 At some point in their career, even the most accomplished of dance teachers is going to run into an unruly class.
 It can be incredibly frustrating as an educator when you feel like you are giving it your all, but your students are just not having any of it!
-Disruptive behaviors are not only irritating to the teacher, they can ruin the class experience for the other students and even lead to injury or other safety concerns.
+Disruptive behaviors are not only irritating to the teacher, they can ruin the dance class experience for the other students and even lead to injury or other safety concerns.
 There are many reasons why dance students misbehave in class, some of which are out of the instructor’s control.
-That being said, there are a few real, concrete steps that a teacher can take to help manage their classes’ behavior more effectively.
+That being said, there are a few real, concrete steps that a teacher can take to help prevent disruptive behavior in class.

 Here are my top 6 reasons why your dance students aren’t behaving – and what you can do about it:

 1.)
 The students do not know the expectations.
 We take for granted that dancers know how they should act in class, but too often that is not the case.
 This can apply to students of all ages!
 For example, teaching an adult ballet class a while back, I assumed that the participants would know not to walk back through the dance space while another group was dancing.
-This was not the case, and we only nearly avoided disaster!
+This was not the case, and we only nearly avoided disaster as the group that had finished walked right in the path of the oncoming dancers!
 Making assumptions about students’ knowledge of studio etiquette can lead to unintentional negative behaviors.

 - What you can do about it: Explain the expectations for appropriate behavior at the beginning of the season, and remind students of them often throughout the year.
-I recommend taking a multi-pronged approach, with rules posted prominently in the studio, sent home to families in a handout and email, and explained verbally to students and parents.
+I recommend taking a multi-pronged approach, with rules posted prominently in the studio, sent home to families in a handout and email, and explained verbally to students and parents several times.

 3.)
 The students are bored.
 In a perfect world, students would have the self-motivation to engage themselves in every lesson, regardless of the content or presentation.
 But we all know that isn’t the case.
 Boredom can be the result of a number of issues, which vary based on the students’ age and development.
 Younger and less mature students often don’t know how to handle boredom, and act out as a result.
 When even one student is feeling bored in class, the resulting behavior can spread like a bad cold and infect even our most well-behaved students.

 - What you can do about it: Keep things interesting and keep class moving.
 Unfortunately, we are working against a societal culture that is fast-paced, instantly gratifying, and overly stimulating.
-We want to help our students learn to slow down, to self-motivate, and to focus, but need to meet them where they are at in order to reach them with these lessons.
+We want to help our students develop the social and emotional skills that allow them to slow down, to self-motivate, and to focus, but need to meet them where they are at in order to reach them with these lessons.
 Don’t be afraid to change things up frequently, especially when students are showing signs of boredom.
 This can be as simple as changing facing away from the mirror, incorporating partner activities, playing unexpected music, or “gamifying” an exercise to give it an aspect of playfulness.
 Research has proven that students learn through play – so don’t be afraid to embrace it!

 4.)
 The level of the class is not appropriate.
 When students are not feeling challenged, or when they can’t keep up, they are likely to act out.
 It is critical to make sure that you properly evaluating and assessing students throughout the year, and adjusting class material accordingly.
 As I like to say, “You have to teach the students in front of you, regardless of what the schedule says.”
 This may mean stepping back to review basic concepts until students feel comfortable with them, or challenging them with more advanced material from the curriculum if appropriate.